 They may differ from the information contained in this leaflet.

 If you do not understand the instructions on the pack, ask your doctor or pharmacist for help.

-Swallow the capsules whole with a full glass of water.
+Swallow Nupentin/Nupentin Tabs whole with a full glass of water.

-If you have missed a dose by more than 4 hours, skip the dose you missed and take the next dose when you are meant to.
+If it is almost time for your next dose (within 4 hours), skip the dose you missed and take your next dose when you are meant to.

-Otherwise, take it as soon as you remember and then go back to taking your medicine as you would normally.
+Otherwise, take it as soon as you remember, and then go back to taking Nupentin/Nupentin Tabs as you would normally.

-Do not take a double dose to make up for the dose you missed.
-This may increase your chance of getting an unwanted side effect.
+Do not take a double dose to make up for the dose that you missed.
+This may increase the chance of you getting an unwanted side effect.